fdeage/42-libft/README.md

 ?> ./make
 ```

-The code was written on macOS but should work anywhere.
+The code was written with macOS in mind but should work anywhere.

 ## Included functions